eX-Mech/mechthesis/README.md

 Jacopo Canton, Nicolò Fabbiane (in alphabetical order)<br /> jcanton-at-mech.kth.se, nicolo-at-mech.kth.se

-April, 2016
+September, 2016

-This template is meant for PhD and Licentiate thesis at KTH Mechanics.<br /> It is based on the previous template by the (not-so-)anonymous DS.
+This template is meant for PhD and Licentiate theses at KTH Mechanics.<br /> It is based on the previous template by the (not-so-)anonymous DS.
 Thank you, DS.<br />